Frequently asked questions - Practice Supervisor Development Programme

-The materials developed for both the PSDP repository and the formal course will reflect – but not be limited to – the Knowledge and Skills Statement (KSS) for Practice Supervisors.
+The materials developed for both the PSDP repository and the formal course will clearly reflect – but not be limited to - the Knowledge and Skills Statement (KSS) for Practice Supervisors.
 The PSDP is developmental, and does not include any formal assessment.
-The PSDP should therefore be useful for those going on to undertake the assessment and accreditation for Practice Supervisors, but the PSDP is not intended to ‘teach to the test’.
+The PSDP should therefore be highly valuable and relevant for those going on to undertake the assessment and accreditation for Practice Supervisors, but the PSDP is not intended to ‘teach to the test’.

 What will be covered on the course?

-The PSDP will aim to offer a useful grounding in the knowledge and skills that the evidence suggests are important for Practice Supervisors, both ‘hard’ and ‘soft’.
-The KSS provides a useful framework for the course content.
-In addition, careful attention will be paid to issues such as emotional literacy, reflective capabilities, values and ethics – as these elements have been clearly highlighted during the scoping phase as being essential to colleagues in Practice Supervisor roles.
+The PSDP will have an applied and experiential framework, which will provide a solid grounding in the values, skills and knowledge that the evidence suggests are important for Practice Supervisors.
+The KSS provides a very useful framework for the course content.
+Based on feedback from the sector and analysis of Ofsted reports, particular attention will be paid to issues such as emotional literacy, reflective capabilities, values and ethics, parallel processes and other similar issues.

 How will the regional delivery structure be managed?